 Identifies the particular function, and is valid only if there is exactly one function with the function-name.
 The function thus identified may have any number of parameters defined for it.
-If an unqualified name is provided, then the authorization ID of the statement is used as the qualifier.
+In dynamic SQL statements, the CURRENT SCHEMA special register is used as a qualifer for an unqualified object name.
+In static SQL statements the QUALIFIER precompile/bind option implicitly specifies the qualifier for unqualified object names.
 If no function by this name exists in the named or implied schema, an error (SQLSTATE 42704) is raised.
 If there is more than one specific instance of the function in the named or implied schema, an error (SQLSTATE 42854) is raised.